NHSDigital/integration-adaptor-nhais/OPERATING.md

 See [REPORTING.md](./REPORTING.md) for details about how to run these reports.

+# Logging and Tracing

+The adaptor follows usual conventions for containerised solutions and logs to the console.
+The chosen container orchestration solution must be configured to store and aggregate the adaptor's logs.

+## Correlation Id

+The adaptor uses a correlation id to make tracing individual requests easier.
+All log lines will contain the text `CorrelationId=<Correlation Id>`.
+For outbound requests the value of `<Correlation Id>` is either declared in the request headers or randomly generated.
+The [OpenAPI Specification](./specification/nhais-adaptor.yaml) describes the CorrelationId header.

+**TODO**: inbound transactions

+Some log lines are uncorrelated to a specific transaction.
+These logs have an empty `<Correlation Id>` value.

+Documents in the `outboundState` (**TODO**: inboundState) collection also contain the correlation id.

+Messages published to the adaptor's three (**TODO**: inbound queues) AMQP message queues include a CorrelationId header.

 # Linking a GP Practice to an NHAIS system

 The NHAIS Adaptor and NHAIS system communications synchronise through a sequence number mechanism.
 Linking a GP